 We recommend using white sugar to produce the most reliable results with kombucha.
 Unrefined sugar or brown sugar, which contains molasses, can also be used successfully, though the kombucha and scoby may become very yeasty.

 Consult our article on Choosing Ingredients for Making Kombucha, for more information on choosing sugar for making kombucha.

 What kind of vinegar did you use?

-Did you use the correct proportions of ingredients?
+Were the correct proportions of ingredients used?

-It’s important to get the correct balance of tea, sugar, and vinegar in the solution.
+It’s important to get the correct balance of water, tea, sugar, and vinegar in the solution.
 The size of the scoby is not particularly important, as even a small scoby can produce a good kombucha.

 Consult our Instructions for Making Kombucha for proper ingredient ratios for the activation and subsequent batches.

 Still unsure about your kombucha?
 Please contact Customer Support for further assistance.
 We are happy to help!